Solutions

 Local LLM platform

-Local models, inference serving, model/runtime registry, vLLM, NVIDIA NIM, Open WebUI, GPU quotas, offline/self-host mode, data control, compliance, and unit economics for LLM workloads.
+Local models, inference serving, model/runtime registry, vLLM, NVIDIA NIM, Open WebUI, GPU quotas, offline/self-host mode, data control, compliance and unit-economics calculation for LLM workloads.

 Operations and Support